 Have I got you hooked?
-Want to know what these Lightbox ads are all about?
+Want to know more about what these Lightbox ads are all about?

-On the other hand you could create an embeddable digital catalogue, allowing anyone who hovers over your ad to expand the content, scroll through the catalogue and find the items which grab their attention.
+On the other hand, you could create an embeddable digital catalogue which allows anyone who hovers over your ad to expand the content, scroll through the catalogue and find the items which grab their attention.

 If set up well, it has the potential to be huge for your business, and realistically is only limited by how creative you can be.
-This is an example from: http://www.richmediagallery.com/detailPage?id=8063 and is not a real business, it’s purely set up by Google to show how it can work…
+Using rich media ads can pique a bigger interest and allow higher engagement and click-throughs.

 Have you been using Lightbox ads?
 I’d love to know what you think of them!